GeoCat/qgis-bridge-plugin/docs/source/mygeocat.rst

 My GeoCat
 =========

-If you have a GeoCat live account, you can find additional functionality in the GeoCat section, and moving to the *My GeoCat* tab
+If you have a GeoCat Live account, you can find additional functionality in the GeoCat section, and moving to the *My GeoCat* tab

 .. image:: ./img/mygeocat.png